 Student Recruitment Activities

-As an Alumni Student Recruiter, there are a number of opportunities to volunteer your time, and each is a worthwhile way to give back to the U-M community.
+As an Alumni Student Recruiter, there are a number of ways you can volunteer your time, and each is a worthwhile way to give back to the U-M community.

 Volunteers are encouraged to participate in one or all of these activities: